William Dorsey Swann: Activism

 News article in the Evening Star newspaper about a raid on a dancing party in Washington DC involving men in female attire mentioning William Dorsey.

 During the 1880s and 1890s, Swann organized a series of drag balls in Washington, D.C.
 He called himself the "queen of drag".
 Most of the attendees of Swann's gatherings were men who were formerly enslaved who gathered to dance in their satin and silk dresses.
 This group, consisting of "former slaves and rebel drag queens", was known as the "House of Swann".
 Because these events were secretive, invitations were often quietly made at places like the YMCA.

 Swann participated in dances such as the cakewalk, a dance performed by enslaved people in America, mimicking the mannerisms of plantation owners.
 The cakewalk's improvisational movements and subtle expressions of communication were an inspiration source of voguing, the style popularized in Harlem's ball scene.

 Swann was arrested in police raids numerous times, including in the first documented case of an arrest for female impersonation in the United States on April 12, 1888.
 This occurred at Swann's thirtieth birthday celebration.
 According to The Washington Post, he was "arrayed in a gorgeous dress of cream-colored satin".
 After police raided the birthday celebration, Swann was "bursting with rage", as he stood up to one of the arresting officers and declared, "You is no gentleman".

 Swann's choice to resist that night "rather than to submit passively to his arrest marks one of the earliest-known instances of violent resistance in the name of gay rights".
 Twelve other African-American men were arrested at the raid.
 As many as seventeen others escaped that night.
 The arrests made at Swann's parties were published in the local newspapers, so townsfolk risked their reputation by attending.
 However, "acts of public shaming like this one are the only reason we now know who Swann was.
 The identities and stories of the men who escaped capture have been lost to history."

 This public shaming made it more difficult for Swann to throw parties secretly.
 In 1896, he was convicted of "keeping a disorderly house", a euphemism for running a brothel, and was sentenced to 10 months in jail.
 After his sentencing, he requested a pardon from President Grover Cleveland.
 This request was denied, but Swann was the first American on record who pursued legal and political action to defend the LGBTQ community's right to gather.

 Relationships

 Swann was known to have been close with Pierce Lafayette and Felix Hall, two men who had also both been enslaved and who formed the earliest documented male same-sex relationship between enslaved Americans.
-Pierce Lafayette also attended Swann's balls.
-Swann and Lafayette were known to be intimate.
+Pierce Lafayette and Swann had an intimate relationship, often attending galas together.